survivejs/webpack-book/manuscript/techniques/04_testing.md

 Chrome 56.0.2924 (Mac OS X 10.12.3): Executed 1 of 1 SUCCESS (0.003 secs / 0 secs)
 ```

-Given running tests this way can become annoying, it is a good idea to configure alternative ways.
+Given running tests this way can become annoying, it's a good idea to configure alternative ways.
 Using PhantomJS is one option.

 T> You can point Karma to specific browsers through the `browsers` field.
 Example: `browsers: ['Chrome']`.